nullstone-io/terraform-provider-ns/website/docs/r/autogen_subdomain.markdown

 # ns_autogen_subdomain

-Nullstone can generate autogen subdomains for users that look like `random-subdomain.nullstone.app`.
+Nullstone can create and manage auto-generated subdomains for users that look like `random-subdomain.nullstone.app`.
-This resource allows users to delegate that subdomain to their own DNS zone.
+This resource allows users to delegate DNS records provisioned via Nullstone to a user-managed DNS zone.

 ## Example Usage